veebch/heat-o-matic/README.md

 **Warning: Don't generate heat using something that dislikes being power-cycled a lot.
 Something something NO WARRANTY**

-# Installing it onto a Pico
+# Installing Lazycook onto a Pico

 First flash the board with the latest version of micropython.